ryankortbeek/stock-price-predictor/README.md

 A suite of machine learning algorithms trained on historical data corresponding to the Apple stock (ticker: AAPL).
 Each model "analyzes" the previous 50 closing prices of a stock and predicts the next closing price.

+## Disclaimer

+- The predictions made by the machine learning algorithms implemented in this repository are not guaranteed to be accurate, truthful, or correct whatsoever
+- They should not be considered or used when making any financial decision
+- Predictions are not intended to act as financial advice in any means

 ## Implemented Machine Learning Algorithms

 1. [Linear regression (LR)](/linear_regression.py)